nfalbo213/pop-up_image/README.md

     `<script type="module" src="./[YOUR PATHWAY HERE]/imagePopUp.js"></script>`

 6) Add [Data Attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/data-*) to the images you wish to enlarge in your HTML.
-(As written, `imagePopUp.js` uses data-prod, but this can be changed to suit your project)
+(As written, `imagePopUp.js` uses `data-prod=""`, but this can be changed to suit your project)

 7) In `imagePopUp.js`, change and add 'if' statements in setImage() to include/match the Data Attributes of each image that you changed in Step 4.
 Then, change the source and alt-text to match your image.